albanD/pytorch/docs/source/community/governance.rst

 future direction of the project and can participate in discussion.

 Responsibilities of the maintainer includes:

-* Triaging high priority issues of the module
+* Ensure owned modules follow the PyTorch design philosophy
+* Fully triage both issues and pull requests within 1 week of creation
-* Triaging and reviewing and landing high priority pull requests of the module
+* Provide guidance, reviews and assistance in closing high priority issues and pull requests
-* Supporting public documentation related to the module
+* Ensure proper documentation related to newly added APIs for owned modules
-* Running public developer meetings
+* Respond within 1 week for cross module issues from other module maintainers
+* Attend issue triage meeting regularly (based on number of issues from the module marked triage-review)

 Core Maintainers
 ----------------